Target Industries

 Within a 30 minute drive, you’ll find Toyota‘s Buffalo, West Virginia, manufacturing plant, and within 60 minutes, you’ll find Kenworth‘s Chillicothe, Ohio, manufacturing plant.
 Together, these facilities employ nearly 4,000 people.
 The uncongested US-35 corridor provides substantial opportunities for suppliers to these centers, as well as a regional cluster for prospective developers.

-The opportunity doesn’t stop there — in 2022, major steel manufacturer Nucor announced a $3.1 billion investment just 15 minutes from Gallia County in Apple Grove, West Virginia.
+The opportunity doesn’t stop there — in 2022, major steel manufacturer Nucor Steel announced a $3.1 billion investment just 15 minutes from Gallia County in Apple Grove, West Virginia, slated to start production in 2026.
 The same year, Honda and LG announced a $3.5 billion investment in Fayette County, Ohio, just under two hours from Gallia County.
 Berkshire Hathaway and Precision Castparts Corp.
 (PCC) announced a $500 million project to build a renewable energy microgrid to power an aerospace manufacturing facility 45 minutes away in Ravenswood, West Virginia.

 Local educational institutions, University of Rio Grande & Rio Grande Community College and Buckeye Hills Career Center produce dozens of ready-to-go graduates each year with training on today’s advanced industrial machinery.